-You can use our online comment form (online form) or your can send us a letter, visit our offices, telephone us or send an email or fax.
+You can use our online comment form (online form) or your can send us a letter, visit our offices, telephone us or send an email.
 If you have difficulty in doing any of the above then please contact us and we will try to assist you.
 Step One is the step before a formal complaint is made and seeks to resolve the matter for you so that you do not have to make a formal complaint.
 However, if you are not happy with the Council’s reply then you can proceed to Step Two.

 Kildare County Council will confirm that we have received your complaint within three working days.
 Your complaint will then be forwarded to the department concerned and you will normally be sent a full written reply within four weeks.

 If for any reason a longer period is required to investigate your complaint, you will be informed of the reason and the extended deadline for reply.